gramat/get-and-clean-cours-project/CodeBook.md

 ####Transformed Data Variables:

-* subject:     index of persons observed, integer, rank 1-30
+* **subject**:     index of persons observed, integer, rank: 1-30

-* activity:    visual fixed activities of persons, factor, levels: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", LAYING"
+* **activity**:    visual fixed activities of persons, factor, levels: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", LAYING"

-All another variables were selected as the ons involving the means and standard deviations of mesurements of initial data set all variables are numeric, rank: -1 - 1
+All other variables were selected as the ones involving the means and standard deviations

+of the same mesurements in original data set.

+all variables are the average of each original variable for each activity and each subject

+numeric, rank: -1 - 1

 * tBodyAcc.mean.X
 * tBodyAcc.mean.Y